Angryrou/UDAO2022/docs/trace/README.md

 #### Spark-TPCH

-Here are the key steps for the trace collection.
+Here are the key steps for the TPCH trace collection.
 For more details, please refer to [3.Spark-TPCH-and-TPCDS.md](./3.Spark-TPCH-and-TPCDS.md)

 ```bash
 # generate ~100K queries